ankuku/robotics-project-mscv/README.md

   self.song_pub.publish(Song_cmd)
   rospy.sleep(1)
 ```
 Custom music tunes are played at each detection of QR code which was encoded by Fabio in our team.
+May the Force be with you.

-#### Drawback and advantage
+#### Advantages and challenges of using PyZbar

 This new method of PyZbar appears to be really powerful in order to read the information from the Qr code.
 Its detection is also really sensitive.
 If we mix this method to some pre-processing steps such as Hough circles, it can slightly improves the computation power required to read the Qr code and obtains information about it.
 We can also imagine a lot of Augmented reality applications linked with this field and we will discuss about it in the conclusion as a future work.

 Somehow, this method got also some really weak points.
 It appears to be sensitive to some really weak points.
 It appears to be sensitive to deformation and to motions.
 However, the motion problem could be fixed with pre-processing steps

+# Challenges Faced